1 Legal and regulatory framework

 - commonly occurring minerals (COMs) (eg, sand, clay).

-In addition to the above minerals, the Code on Subsoil and Subsoil Use regulates issues relating to hydrocarbons and uranium production.
+In addition to the above minerals, the Subsoil Code regulates issues relating to hydrocarbons and uranium production.
 Unless otherwise stated, these issues are not discussed in this Q&A.

 1.2 When was the mining legislation last reviewed?

-The last substantial amendments to the mining legislation were made through the enactment of the Code on Subsoil and Subsoil Use, which is based on the Western Australian model.
+The last substantial amendments to the mining legislation were made through the enactment of the Subsoil Code, which is based on the Western Australian model.

-By adopting the Code on Subsoil and Subsoil Use, Kazakhstan moved from a contractual regime to a licensing regime for solid minerals (except for uranium production, which remains under a contractual regime).
+By adopting the Subsoil Code, Kazakhstan moved from a contractual regime to a licensing regime for solid minerals (except for uranium production, which remains under a contractual regime).

-The Code on Subsoil and Subsoil Use is periodically amended.
+The Subsoil Code is periodically amended.
 As of the time of writing, the last amendments to mining issues were introduced by Law 284-IV dated 26 December 2019.

 1.3 What other legislative and regulatory provisions have relevance for mining operations in your jurisdiction?